National League of Junior Cotillions

 -Offer assistance with scholarship and collegiate recommendations and job references

-TUITION: Membership dues are $350 and include all costs for the training and outings.
+TUITION: Membership dues are $365 and include all costs for the training and outings.
 We highly recommend that you send in your reservation early, as class size is limited and is filled on a first-come, first-served basis.
 Seats are reserved according to the date the tuition is received.
 There will be no refunds except in the case of extraordinary circumstances such as moving or illness, in fairness to students who are placed on the waiting list.
-Tuition for siblings of enrolled students (who also enroll in the High School Cotillion Society) will be discounted by $100.
+Tuition for siblings of enrolled students will be discounted by $100.